Hypnic Jerks: How To Avoid Waking With A Jolt

 Do you need to see a doctor?

-However, if you have them regularly and/or severely, you might want to raise it with your primary care doctor.
+However, if you have them regularly and/or severely, or have other symptoms, you might want to raise it with your doctor.
 If they think it’s a sign of another disorder, they might ask you to do a sleep study or further tests.

-They might also offer to prescribe medication to reduce the frequency and give you advice about adopting more healthy sleep habits.
+They might also offer to prescribe medication to reduce the frequency.
+And importantly, they can offer reassurance if that’s the appropriate course of action and give you advice about healthy sleep habits that might be beneficial in your case.

 How can you stop hypnic jerks?

-It might not be possible to totally stop them from happening.
+It might not be possible to totally stop hypnic jerks from happening.
 Accepting them as normal and harmless is perhaps your best option if they aren’t severe.

 • Cut down on caffeine, nicotine and other stimulants – especially in the evening.